GHCFW/WorkshopExercise23/Exercise_2_Play_Victory_Song_on_Wokwi.md

         if fastest_button is left_button:
             print('Game interation #' + str(game_iteration + 1) + ', player 1 won')
             ###################################################################
-            # Exercise 2.2 Call the playsong API for player1_victory_song
+            # Exercise 2.2 Call the playsong API with your choice of song
+            # from the songs library for player1 victory song
             ###################################################################
             playsong(victory_song_option_1)
             player1_wins += 1